dessa-oss/atlas/.github/ISSUE_TEMPLATE/atlas-feature-request.md

 Explain the problem you faced, that you want to solve

 **Describe the solution you'd like**
-Here is your opportunity to really the user experience of the solution
+When proposing a solution, consider the following:
+- UX of the API/SDK
+- UX and workflow of a data scientists

 **Optional - Describe hacks you've considered** Hackerman 🤯

-**Estimate**